What Happens when a defendant dies during a lawsuit?

 What if a Defendant Dies Before a Lawsuit in Florida?

 If the defendant dies before a lawsuit in Florida, the victim may still bring an action against them.
-Florida law § 46.021 states that a case may be heard against a person after they are deceased.
-The personal representative of the deceased is the named defendant.
+Florida law § 46.021 indicates that a case may be heard against a person after they are deceased.
+It states that no cause of action dies with the person.

 Are There Any Differences in a Florida Personal Injury Claim if the Defendant Is Dead?